HirotaZX/FFXIV-QLCN-Patcher/README.md

 Patches which remove unreasonable ToS, analytics, plugin bans and integrity check from Dalamud and XIVLauncher CN.

+Download the zip file from the automatic build above and overwrite the contents of the XIVLauncherCN installation folder.
+Not using the Github Releases for transparency.

 ### Diffs between goatcorp and ottercorp
 https://github.com/goatcorp/Dalamud/compare/master...ottercorp:master
 https://github.com/goatcorp/FFXIVQuickLauncher/compare/master...ottercorp:FFXIVQuickLauncher:CN